 Schedule A Free Legal Consultation

-If you or a loved one has been seriously injured while working as a longshore employee at a pier, dock, or port, contact the personal injury attorneys at Davis Law Group for a free no-obligation case review.
+If you or a loved one has been seriously injured while working as a longshore employee at a pier, dock, or port, contact Seattle's top-rated personal injury attorneys at Davis Law Group for a free no-obligation case review.
 Our attorneys have represented a variety of maritime injury victims and can help you better understand your legal rights and options for recovering fair compensation in Washington state.

 Once we review your case, we will meet with you for a free legal consultation if we believe we can improve the chances of a favorable outcome in your case.
 Call our office in Seattle at (206) 727-4000 or use the confidential contact form on this page to have your case reviewed by our award-winning legal team.